Cindy Cisneros, Creativity Coach, Therapist, Creative Personality Expert

 More to Learn

-(c) 2016-2023 CREATIVELY, LLC
+(c) 2016-2025 CREATIVELY, LLC

 Cindy Cisneros

-is a Creativity Coach, Creativity Counselor and Professional Artist in Sykesville, Maryland.
-She provides Online Creativity Counseling in Maryland and Virginia, and Online Creativity Coaching throughout the USA, Canada and the UK.
+is a Creativity Coach, Creative Therapist and Professional Artist in Sykesville, Maryland.
+She is an expert straddling the realms of arts, creativity research, psychology, therapy, and coaching.
+She provides Online Creativity Counseling in Maryland and Virginia, and Online Creativity Coaching throughout the USA, Canada and the UK tailored for the discerning, imaginative, artistic, and neurodiverse.

 The information provided in this blog is from my own clinical experiences and training.
 It is intended to supplement your clinical care.
 Never make major life changes before consulting with your treatment team.
 If you are unsure of your safety or wellbeing, do not hesitate to get help immediately.